I get it. You want to save money.

 6. It will take you much longer than it needs to

 Learning to build a website from scratch can take a long time, especially if you aren’t very technical.
-Even if you’re using drag and drop tools you may need to do a lot tweaking to get it right.
+Even if you’re using drag and drop tools you may need to do a lot of tweaking to get it right.
 Not to mention all the image editing and resizing to make it look good and load quickly.
-You might need to make ongoing changes for months to make sure it looks professional enough to show to the world.

 As you know, time IS money and whilst you’re learning how to build a website, you’re not managing or marketing the business.